 The Web UI can be disabled entirely with the

 The Web UI requires users to authenticate.
 If Trino is not configured to require authentication, then any username can be used, and no password is required or allowed.
-Typically, users should login with the same username that they use for running queries.
+Typically, users login with the same username that they use for running queries.

 such as LDAP or password file